|Nutritional Guidelines (per serving)|

-For a certain generation, this vanilla malted milkshake will bring back memories of hanging out at the soda fountain.
-Even for those of us who never had that experience, we long for the rich, creamy, and decadent treat our parents or grandparents told us about.
+For a certain generation, tasting a vanilla malted milkshake will bring back memories of hanging out at the soda fountain.
+Even for those who have never had that experience, we might still long for the rich, decadent treat our parents or grandparents told us about.

-The true old-fashioned soda fountains are gone, along with many other aspects of Main Street America.
-You can still get a great malted milkshake at a diner or cafe where they preserve the old crafts, or at a new hipster establishment where they want to hearken back to that artisanal era.
+Unfortunately, many of the true old-fashioned soda fountains are gone, but you can still get a great malted milkshake at a diner or cafe or even newer establishments that harken back to that era.

-Beyond nostalgia, you may be health-conscious enough to want the flavor and the mouthfeel without the extra fat and calories.
+Beyond nostalgia, you may be health-conscious enough to want the flavor and the mouthfeel of a classic vanilla milkshake without the extra fat and calories.
 How can you have your malt and drink it, too?
 This recipe is made with reduced-fat ice cream and low-fat milk.
-As a result, this malted shake is not quite as sinful of an indulgence as its ice-cream-parlor counterpart, nor is it straw-defyingly thick.
+The resulting malted shake is not quite as sinful of an indulgence as its ice-cream-parlor counterpart, nor is it straw-defyingly thick.

 To make the shake thicker, reduce the amount of milk slightly.
 To make it less thick, increase the amount of milk slightly.
 If the ice cream is softened or beginning to melt, the shake will also be thinner.